mattrude/therudes.im/doc/definitions.md

 ## Transports
 One of the original design goals of the early Jabber open-source community was enabling users to connect to multiple non-XMPP messaging systems.
 This was done through *transports* or *gateways*.

+## XMPP server
+An XMPP server provides basic messaging, presence, and XML routing features.
+This page lists Jabber/XMPP server software that you can use to run your own XMPP service, either over the Internet or on a local area network.